Tilting Uranus: Collisions versus Spin--Orbit Resonance

-In Figures \ref{fig:onehit}a and b, we assume that the planet's initial spin rate was low to highlight the angular momentum imparted by impacts.
-Since $V_{esc}^{2}=2GM_{P}/R_{P}$, the impact cross section $b^{2}\propto R_{P}$ for $V_{rel} \ll V_{esc}$.
-The corresponding probability density distribution of impact locations is $\frac{d(\pi b^{2})}{dR_{P}}$, which is constant; therefore, the spin distribution induced from a single collision is flat (Figure \ref{fig:onehit}).
-However, if the impactor's relative velocity is instead much greater than the planet's escape velocity, then the impactors will be traveling on nearly straight lines and gravitational focusing does not apply.
-In this case a single collision produces a spin distribution that increases linearly, as there is an equal chance of striking anywhere on the planet's surface.
-But since gravitational focusing only varies the radial concentration of impacts on a planet's surface, the obliquity distribution for a single impact onto an initially non-spinning planet with or without gravitational focusing is uniform.
-A Uranian core formed from the accretion of many small objects, by contrast, would likely have a very low spin rate \citep{1991Icar...94..126L, 1993Icar..103...67D, 1993Sci...259..350D, 1999Icar..142..219A}, since each successive strike likely cancels out at least some of the angular momentum imparted from the previous impact (Figures \ref{fig:onehit} c and d).
+In Figures \ref{fig:onehit}(a) and \ref{fig:onehit}(b), we assume that the planet's initial spin rate was low to highlight the angular momentum imparted by impacts.
+Because $V_{\textsubscript{esc}}^{2}=2GM_{p}/R_{p}$, the impact cross section $b^{2}\propto R_{p}$ for $V_{\textsubscript{rel}} \ll V_{\textsubscript{esc}}$ (Equation \ref{eq:GF}).
+The corresponding probability density distribution of impact locations is $\frac{d(\pi b^{2})}{dR_{p}}$, which is constant; therefore, the spin distribution induced from a single collision is flat (Figure \ref{fig:onehit}(a)).
+However, if the impactor's relative speed is instead much greater than the planet's escape speed, then gravitational focusing is weak, and the impactors will be traveling on nearly straight lines.
+In this case, a single collision produces a spin distribution that increases linearly, as there is an equal chance of striking anywhere on the planet's surface.
+But because gravitational focusing only varies the radial concentration of impacts on a planet's surface, the obliquity distribution for a single impact onto an initially nonspinning planet with or without gravitational focusing is uniform.
+A Uranian core formed from the accretion of many small objects, by contrast, would likely have a very low spin rate \citep{1991Icar...94..126L, 1993Icar..103...67D, 1993Sci...259..350D, 1999Icar..142..219A} because each successive strike likely cancels out at least some of the angular momentum imparted from the previous impact (Figures \ref{fig:onehit}(c) and \ref{fig:onehit}(d)).
 The planet would also have a narrower range of likely obliquities because the phase space available for low tilts is small.

 The calculation for the planet's final spin state for many impacts behaves similarly to a random walk, so from the central limit theorem, each directional component of the imparted angular momentum can be described by a normal distribution.
 The theoretical curve of Figure \ref{fig:onehit}c is given by the probability distribution $f_{{L}}(l)$, which describes the probability that $L$, the magnitude of the planet's spin angular momentum $L = \sqrt{L_{X}^{2} + L_{Y}^{2} + L_{Z}^{2}}$, takes the value $l$: